Irreducible Markov Chains on spaces of graphs with fixed degree-color sequences: Introduction

 To explore more of the advantageous properties of switches preserving $c$-degree sequences, we delve into their algebraic analogues that were introduced by \cite{DS98}.
 By these analogues, we refer to the fact that every integer vector $\gamma\in \Z^{\binom{n}{2}}$ corresponds to a \emph{binomial} in the ring of multivariate polynomials $K[x_{uv}:1\leq u< v\leq n]$, given by $x^{\gamma^+}-x^{\gamma^-}$, where $\gamma^+=\max(\gamma, 0)$ and $\gamma^-=\max(-\gamma, 0)$ entrywise.
 We interpret the binomial $x^{\gamma^+}-x^{\gamma^-}$ as an encoding of the operation that exchanges the edges in $\gamma^+$ with edges in $\gamma^-$.
 Before explicitly stating our result involving these algebraic analogues, we provide a quick tool overview.

 In general, for a polynomial ring $K[x_1, \ldots, x_s]$ and an ideal $I\subset K[x_1, \ldots, x_s]$, there is always a finite set of generators for $I$ with powerful algorithmic properties.
 These special sets of generators are known as \emph{Gr\"obner bases}, and they have played a major role in the development of computational commutative algebra and algebraic geometry.
 Given the prevalence of polynomial models in various scientific and engineering disciplines, Gr\"obner bases have found countless applications across numerous domains.
-One particularly interesting application for our purposes is presented in \cite{DS98}, where they describe Markov chain algorithms for sampling from discrete exponential families conditional on a sufficient statistic.
+One particularly interesting application for our purposes is presented in \cite{DS98}, where they describe Markov chain algorithms for sampling from conditional distributions of discrete exponential families.

 To formally define a Gr\"obner basis we first introduce the following notions.
 A \emph{monomial order} $\succ$ on $K[x_1, \ldots, x_s]$ is any relation $\succ$ on the set of \emph{monomials} $x^\alpha$, $\alpha\in \N^{s}$ satisfying the following conditions: $\succ$ is a total order, if $x^\alpha\succ x^{\theta}$ then $x^{\alpha+\gamma}\succ x^{\theta+\gamma}$ for every $\gamma\in \N^s$, and every nonempty set of monomials has a smallest element under $\succ$.
 The \emph{leading monomial} of a polynomial $f\in K[x_1, \ldots, x_s]$ with respect to the monomial order $\succ$ will be denoted by $\text{in}_\succ(f)$ and for any ideal $I\subset K[x_1, \ldots, x_s]$, $\text{in}_\succ(I):=\langle\{\text{in}_\succ(f):f \in I\}\rangle$ is the ideal generated by all the leading monomials of $I$.
 We say that a finite subset of polynomials $\mathcal G$ is a \emph{Gr\"obner basis} for $I$ with respect to the monomial order $\succ$ if $\text{in}_\succ(I)=\langle \text{in}_\succ(g): g\in \mathcal G\rangle$.
 This means that $\mathcal G$ is a G\"obner basis for $I$ with respect to $\succ$ if for any polynomial $f\in I$, $\text{in}_\succ(f)$ is divisible by $\text{in}_\succ(g)$ for some $g\in \mathcal G$.
 One particular property is that any Gr\"obner basis of $I$, generates the ideal $I$.
 For a more detailed introduction to the subject see \cite{whatisgroebner2005} and \cite{CLO}.